The Twelve Barrels Story

-I then bought oak chips that were meant for aging wine, I took pretty crappy moonshine and made it into somewhat drinkable whisky a couple months later.
+I then bought oak chips that were meant for ageing wine, I took pretty crappy moonshine and made it into somewhat drinkable whisky a couple months later.

-This is what my desk looked like in my dorm room in first year university.
+This is what my desk looked like in my dorm room in the first-year of university.